 TIFFIN WOMEN'S BASKETBALL CAMPS | HEAD COACH JESSIE IVEY

-The Argos went 62-51 over her four years with the program, winning the 2014 Gulf South Conference championship and making two NCAA Tournament appearances during that time.
-Ivey helped oversee the development of the UWF program, taking a team that went 6-21 in 2012-13 and transforming it to a team that won 56 games over her final three seasons.
-The transformation was immediate, as UWF jumped from 6-21 to 19-11 in 2013-14, winning the GSC Tournament championship for the first time in program history and advancing to the NCAA Tournament.
+After graduation, Ivey joined the West Florida staff as a graduate assistant, serving in that role for two years before being promoted to assistant coach.
+The Argos posted a 62-51 record during her four years with the program, winning the 2014 Gulf South Conference championship and making two NCAA Division II Tournament appearances.
+Ivey helped oversee the development of the UWF program, taking a 6-21 team and molding it into a unit that won 56 games during her final three seasons.
+The improvement was immediate as UWF posted a 19-11 mark in 2013-14, won the GSC Tournament championship for the first time in program history and advanced to the NCAA Division II Tournament.

 The Argos finished with a 20-9 record in 2014-15 and advanced to the NCAA regional semifinals.
 Ivey recruited and developed multiple impact players for UWF, including the GSC Player of the Year, 10 All-GSC selections, two GSC Freshman of the Year recipients, one All-Region honoree, two 1,000-point scorers, as well as UWF's career rebounding, blocked shots and assists leaders.
 During her tenure at UWF, the Argos also defeated nine opponents ranked in the NCAA Division II Top 25 poll.